top of page

 Remain in your seat and bend over to protect your head and neck

+Public gatherings in stadiums or theatres can pose unique challenges during earthquakes.
 Remain in your seat and bend over to protect your head and neck.
-If space allows, you may also drop to the floor between rows.
+If space allows, drop to the floor between rows.
 It's vital to remain seated until the shaking stops, and then exit slowly according to the directions provided by officials.
 Aftershocks may occur, so continue to practice Drop, Cover, and Hold On.

 Stay inside your vehicle.
 In the event that a power line falls onto your car, remain inside until a trained professional assists you.